 - Any athlete in the WVA Late Season who is not enrolled in any other WVBBTS training program- 2 credits

 - Any athlete in the WVA Early or Late Season Winter Term program, who is also enrolled in a WVBBTS weekend training program- 6 credits (alpine and freestyle), 4 credits (snowboard)

-- All athletes in the Post Graduate program- 1 credit
+- All athletes in either a Post Graduate or Training Only program- 1 credit

 How Does the Athlete Support Credit Program work?